Nvtsaruk/Music_app/README.md

 ## Built With

 <p>This app was build using MVVM-C architecture.
-Used such frameworks as UIKit, Alamofire, Realm, SDWebImage.
 Frameworks were integrated with Swift Package Manger.
 I've used Observer and Delegate paterns.</p>
 <br>
 <ul>
     <li>UIKit</li>